 - (1) American depositary shares ("ADSs") issuable upon deposit of the ordinary shares registered hereby will be registered under a separate registration statement on Form F-6.
-Each ADS ordinary shares. - Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended.
-Includes the aggregate offering price of additional ordinary shares, represented by ADSs, that the underwriters have the option to purchase. - Amount previously paid.
+Each ADS represents ordinary shares. - (2) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended.
+(3) Includes the aggregate offering price of additional ordinary shares, represented by ADSs, that the underwriters have the option to purchase.